TimothyMeadows/birdgineering/README.md

     - Click 'Or import a previously created profile' at the top of the custom profile window.
     - Select the Birdgineering profile that you downloaded before (.zip file).

+# Tips

+These are tips, and tricks for dealing various features and oddities in the mod pack.

+## Starting Tips

+*The game modifies the survival rules adding thirst, temp, and most shocking at first is the realistic damage effects taken when you don't have armor yet*

+- Craft a shield.
+There are MANY shields in the game, the wooden, and stone shields are very easy to craft and provide great protection until you can get armor.
+- Craft leather armor.
+Leather is plentiful in the game from various sources.
+- Craft a canteen, or a bucket early so you can drink water.
+Filters can be used to purify water in a canteen, and water in a bucket can be boiled in a furnace.
+This mostly an early game annoyance as later you can brew juice, soda, beer, and tea which are all considered purified by default.
+- Find a wolf / dog and tame one.
+You can put armor on them for helping in fights, you can also put chests on there armor for storage.
+- If you don't like doggos (you monster!) you can also tame a horse, and attach a cart for portable storage.
+- Natural regen does not work!
+Bandages, and Plaster can be created to heal wounds.
+Sleeping can slowly heal wounds.
+This is again, more of an annoyance early game and can be mostly offset with the various healing sources in the game.

+## Misc Tips

 # Mods

 ## World